PhD - Commodification and the Official Discourse of Higher Education - Institute of Education, University of London

 Being responsible for institutional strategic leadership and policymaking in the area of teaching and learning, possibly extending beyond my own institution.

 Dr Bravenboer also has a key interest in the development and enhancement of the transdisciplinary field of professional and work-based learning and was a key architect of the University's Work Based Learning Framework.
 He also Chairs the University Accreditation Board which operates to recognise both prior and experimental learning as well as learning from external courses and training.
-He leads the University's work in developing Professional and higher Apprenticeships including initiatives in the folioing professional practice sectors: Construction Management; Retail Management; Commercial Aviation; Creative Industries.
+He leads the University's work in developing Higher and Degree Apprenticeships including initiatives in the folioing professional practice sectors: Construction Management; Retail Management; Commercial Aviation; Creative Industries.
 He has also supported the development of apprenticeships in Care Leadership and Management in collaboration with the School of Health and Education.

 As an Academic Associate of the Higher Education Academy, Dr Bravenboer uses his expertise to support individuals, teams and higher education communities to enhance the quality and impact of learning and teaching.